erhathaway/router-primitives/README.md

 Bindings exist for **[Mobx](https://github.com/erhathaway/recursive-router-mobx)**, and **[React](https://github.com/erhathaway/recursive-router-react)**.

+How do primitives define your app layout?

+> **Scene** primitives allow you to implement layout items that take the place of one another

+> **Stack** primitives allow you to implement layout items that have an ordering to them.

+> **Feature** primitives allow you to implement layout items that seamlessly coexist with one another

+> **Data** primitives allow you to markup the layout with arbitrary data

 |   | Summary |
 | - | ------------ |
 | 😎 | View library agnostic - with bindings for React |